legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated March 24, 2016, the state investigator documented the nursing home's failure to "ensure resident care equipment was in a safe operating condition."
 The investigator noted the clothes dryer in the laundry department during the tour where "both clothes dryers [had] an excessive buildup of lint on the lint filters."
 The investigator interviewed a laundry worker on the morning of March 23, 2016, who said that the "lint traps are cleaned monthly by maintenance."
 During an interview with the facility Laundry Supervisor, the findings were confirmed, and the supervisor stated that "the lint baskets are cleaned up by maintenance two times monthly and had been cleaned not more than two weeks ago."
 The investigator reviewed the facility's policy titled: Loading Clothes Dryers that reads in part "clean the lint filter after/before each dryer load."

 We accept every case involving nursing home neglect, wrongful death, or personal injury through contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.